Dorset Ooser: Contemporary usage and influence

 In 1975 the local Morris dancer John Byfleet made a replica of the original Ooser, which he carved from a log using a penknife.
-This replica is on display at Dorset County Museum in Dorchester.
+This replica is on display at the Dorset Museum in Dorchester.
 It is taken from the museum twice a year, on May Day and St. George's Day, when it is used by the Wessex Morris Men as part of their seasonal festivities.
 In 2005, a journalist from The Guardian reported on a dawn ceremony performed by the troupe on May Day atop Giant Hill near Cerne Abbas.
 The ceremony involved one member carrying the Dorset Ooser replica atop his head, with other Morris men dancing around him; after the rite they proceeded, still dancing, to a local pub, the Red Lion.
 In summer 2006, the Wessex Morris Men took the replica to Melbury Osmond for the first time, where they performed a dance in a local street.

 Murray's interpretation of the Ooser was embraced by Doreen Valiente, an earlier practitioner of the modern Pagan religion of Wicca, who stated that the mask "is certainly connected with the Old Religion [i.e. the witch-cult], and that from a long way back".
 The Gardnerian Wiccan Melissa Seims suggested that the iconography of the Ooser was an influence on the design of the Head of Atho, a statue of the Wiccan Horned God created by Raymond Howard in mid-20th century England.
 Wiccans in the Minnesota area of the United States make use of a head with stag antlers that they term the Minnesota Ooser.
 Representing the religion's Horned God, it is kept on an altar and brought out for use in Sabbat rituals.

+The Ooser has been used in modern anti-urbanisation demonstrations as a symbolic guardian of the countryside.